-4.7.3.14.1 AGC Polarity
+4.7.3.14.2 AGC Polarity

 The AGC Polarity option is used to set the automatic gain control polarity.
-Click on the drop down menu to select Positive or Negative, as shown in Figure 182.
+Click on the drop down menu to select Positive or Negative, as shown in Figure 212.

+Antenna Controls

+AGC Polarity Positive 💌

+Positive

+AGC Scale (dB/V) Negative

-Figure 182: System Antenna Control Window, AGC Polarity Selection
+Figure 212: Antenna Controls Window, AGC Polarity Selection

-4.7.3.14.2 AGC Scale
+4.7.3.14.3 AGC Scale

 The AGC Scale option adjusts the voltage of the AGC back panel BNC output.
 The scale can be set in units of dB/V (decibels per volt).
 The higher the scale is set, the more dynamic range the AGC output can represent, but the lower its resolution will be.
+The AGC output is calibrated to a load of 1 KOhm.
+Operation into other load impedances will result in the effective AGC scale factor being higher or lower than expected.
 Refer to AGC Scale on the front panel, section 4.6.2.14.2, for an example.

-4.7.3.14.3 AGC Time Constant
+4.7.3.14.4 AGC Time Constant